When The Sky Breaks

 “Sure, it can be; you fucking need one,” Anarchy said, his wavering frown and glassy eyes betraying that despite his defiant reply, he was at the very edge of breaking down.
 “I know how close you came to killing yourself on Thursday, K. You need help.”

 Sethfire’s eyes went wide at Anarchy’s words and he took a lurched, instinctive step forward; a horror-struck “What?” escaping his lips as a half-hushed whisper.
-The only answer Kohao could manage was a small, cornered noise from the back of his throat.
+The only answer Kato could manage was a small, cornered noise from the back of his throat.
 His mounting feeling of heartbreak had nothing to do with the pain in his chest, and everything to do with the anguish in his friends’ expressions in the wake of Anarchy spilling the truth of that secret, maybe-not-quite-accidental suicide attempt.
-There was no room left for further lying or denial of any sort and Kohao’s shoulders hunched instinctively inward, like those of a scolded child.
+There was no room left for further lying or denial of any sort and Kato’s shoulders hunched instinctively inward, like those of a scolded child.
 His voice wavered when he spoke.

 “I don’t want to go to a ward,” he all but whimpered.